Vardkin/Porto/README.md

 Porto offers the flexibility to start small with a single well organized Monolithic service and grow whenever you need, by extracting containers into multiple services as your team grows.

+This is possible becuase Porto organizes your code into Containers, which are grouped into isolated Sections.
+A section can be later extracted out with all it's related containers to be depolyed separatly as you scale.

 As you can imagine operating two or more ships in the sea rather than a single one, will increase the cost of maintenance (two repositories, two CI pipelines,...) but also gives you flexibility, where each ship can run at different speed and direction.
 This technially translates to each service scaling differently based on the traffic it expect.

-How services communicate together is completely up to the developers.
+How Sections "Services" communicate together is completely up to the developers, even though Porto recomands using Events and/or Commands.

 <br>